rvnminers-A-and-N/meowcoincore-lib/docs/index.md

 ## Principles

-Meowcoincoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the meowcoincoin network allows for highly resilient meowcoincoin infrastructure, and the developer community needs reliable, open-source tools to implement meowcoincoin apps and services.
-Meowcoincore provides a reliable API for JavaScript apps that need to interface with meowcoincoin.
+Meowcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the meowcoin network allows for highly resilient meowcoin infrastructure, and the developer community needs reliable, open-source tools to implement meowcoin apps and services.
+Meowcoincore provides a reliable API for JavaScript apps that need to interface with meowcoin.

 To get started, just `npm install meowcoincore` or `bower install meowcoincore`.